StormSurge95/ALPC/README.md

 </details>

-* <small>*Note: I have had personal trouble with using py on windows and the entirety of this package was developed using an installation of `python3` from the windows store; therefore, I cannot guarantee that it will work with use of the `py` command.*</small>
+* <small>*Note: This package was developed with Python 3.10.4; therefore, I cannot guarantee that it will work with anything below that.
+In fact, due to current bugs, I cannot even guarantee that it will work perfectly **with** that.*</small>

 ## Usage
 * First: be sure to install the package from PyPI using pip.